 - Maintain and enhance the reputation of the Epstein department within the engineering, business, and academic communities

 Graduates of the Bachelor of Science in Industrial and Systems Engineering program are prepared to attain any of the following accomplishments within a few years of graduation:

 - Obtain employment in an organization that values people who demonstrate both technical competence and business awareness

 - Pursue graduate or professional education

 - Assume a leadership role in their employment organization or community

 - Utilize critical reasoning, collaboration, and creativity to contribute to society

-In addition to the abilities and knowledge listed among the Student Outcomes above, students in the Industrial and Systems Engineering undergraduate program will also develop an ability to design, develop, implement and improve integrated systems that include people, materials, information, equipment and energy.
+In addition to the abilities and knowledge listed among the Student Outcomes below, students in the Industrial and Systems Engineering undergraduate program will also develop an ability to design, develop, implement and improve integrated systems that include people, materials, information, equipment and energy.